faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Exception Type|Meaning
 --|--
 EXC_CRASH (SIGABRT)|Our program raised a programming language exception such as a failed assertion and this caused the OS to Abort our app
+EXC_CRASH (SIGQUIT)|A process received a quit signal from another process that is managing it.
+Typically this means a Keyboard extension took too long or used up too much memory.
+App extensions are only only limited amounts of memory.
+EXC_CRASH (SIGKILL)|The system killed your app (or app extension), usually because some resource limit had been reached.
+The Termination Reason needs to be looked at to work out what policy violation was the reason for termination.
 EXC_BAD_ACCESS or SIGSEGV or SIGBUS|Our program most likely tried to access a bad memory location or the address was good but we did not have the privilege to access it.
 The memory might have been deallocated due to due memory pressure.
 EXC_BREAKPOINT (SIGTRAP)|This is due to an `NSException` being raised (possibly by a library on your behalf) or `_NSLockError` or `objc_exception_throw` being called.
 For example, this can be the Swift environment detecting an anomaly such as force unwrapping a nil optional
 EXC_BAD_INSTRUCTION (SIGILL)|This is when the program code itself is faulty, not the memory it might be accessing.
 This should be rare on iOS devices; a compiler or optimiser bug, or faulty hand written assembly code.
 On Simulator it is a different story as using an undefined opcode is a technique used by the Swift runtime to stop on access to zombie objects (deallocated objects).

 #### Aborts
 When we have a SIGABRT, we should look for what exceptions and assertions are present in our code from the stack trace of the crashed thead.